richardthorp/rodeo/README.md

 These cards can be found on **/index**, **/all_recipes**, **/my_recipes** and **/added_recipies** and are always presented and function in the same way.

 Below these recipe cards is a clickable button that says to the user 'CLICK HERE TO SEE MORE RECIPES'.
-This links to the **'RECIPES'** page which displays all recipes on the website.
+This links to the **'ALL RECIPES'** page which displays all recipes on the website.

 This button also has a cursor 'hover' effect to highlight that this is a clickable link.